ImageRAG: Dynamic Image Retrieval for Reference-Guided Image Generation: Ethics Statement

 The development of \emph{ImageRAG} introduces enhancement possibilities for image generation models, enabling rare or fine-grained concept generation.
-While these advancements hold promise for creative industries, personalized content creation, and scientific visualization, they also raise ethical concerns, including potential misuse for harmful content such as deepfakes and the use of private data.
+While these advancements hold promise for creative industries, personalized content creation, and visualization, they also raise ethical concerns, including potential misuse for harmful content such as deepfakes and the use of private data.
 Therefore, transparency in data usage and adherence to privacy regulations are essential.
-We condemn any misuse of the proposed technology, and actively research tools to identify and prevent malicious usage of generative models \citep{agarwal2020detecting,knafo2022fakeout,sinitsa2024deep}.
+We condemn any misuse of the proposed technology, and actively research tools to identify and prevent malicious usage of generative models.
+Moreover, unlike pre-trained models, which encode all knowledge in their weights, our method uses an external dataset.
+This allows the users to filter out unwanted images.
+This way, a possible solution to avoid copyright issues is to only use images with appropriate licenses in the retrieval dataset, while following relevant restrictions if they apply.
+In the retrieval scenario, it is also easier to directly attribute the source of the image.
+This should allow users to, e.g., credit the original creators, or ensure new images follow any license restrictions required by the publishers of the original image.